Skip to content

 READ MORE: How to build a business where employees want to work

+Your next step is to share the arborist job posting on your arborist website and social media profiles, as well as job boards like Indeed.
 Include the application deadline and whether you need an arborist resume, cover letter, and list of references.

 Arborists are known by lots of different titles, including tree specialist, tree surgeon, tree cutter, and tree trimmer/pruner.

-All of these titles mean the same thing—someone who maintains trees in private and public spaces to keep them safe, healthy, and looking great.
+All these titles mean the same thing—someone who maintains trees in private and public spaces to keep them safe, healthy, and looking great.

 However, depending on where you live, the job title “arborist” may require extra certification.
 Check your state’s arborist licensing guidelines to see the rules in your area.